alpo22/mcd-happiness/README.md

 - `react-router`
 - `antd`

-GitHub pages allows for easily deploying with a single command.

 # Data Flow and State Management

 The app is simple and the component structure is shallow, so I simply manage state in the root and pass data down as props.
 There's no prop-drilling so no need for anything like `useContext`.
-Similarly, using a state management library like `Redux` would be overkill, though it could reduce the number of child component re-renders.
+Similarly, using a state management library like `Redux` would be overkill.

 I chose to store the formatted data in a `Map` data structure as I liked the idea of easily accessing the data using `year` as the `key`, but this led to lots of added complexity for sorting and looping over the `Map`.
 If I had to do it again I would use something simple like: `[ {year: 2000, data: { 'AF': 5.320, 'AB': 6.055 }}, ... ]` and use `immerjs` to easily manipulate the objects in state.